CompuTec/computec-docs/docs/pdc/index.md

 - [download](./releases/download.md) the CompuTec PDC installation file and install it according to the instructions.
 Be sure to fulfill the requirements
 - obtain a license file from CompuTec support and install it via CompuTec License Server.
 You can check how to do this here
 - run the application by clicking its icon on a program list or a shortcut and set it up.
-- log in using ProcessForce employee username and password (defined in SAP B1 with ProcessForce: Human Resources > Employee Master Data)
+- log in using ProcessForce employee username and password (defined in SAP Business One with ProcessForce: Human Resources > Employee Master Data)
 - CompuTec PDC is ready to work.

 ### Adding a New Task

-The main purpose of CompuTec PDC is to register work time (which is performed by creating Time Bookings documents in SAP B1 databases).
+The main purpose of CompuTec PDC is to register work time (which is performed by creating Time Bookings documents in SAP Business One databases).
 It is counted for a specific task performed on a specific resource.
 To start work with CompuTec PDC, click Add New Task icon and set the details of a task.

 ![Add New Task icon](./media/index/add-new-task-icon.webp)